Channel monitor

 Restore messages

 Since you can only soft delete messages in Channel Monitor, their content remains stored in Message Persistence.
-Thanks to that, you can undo your action by clicking the Restore message button next to the deleted message.
+Thanks to that, you can undo your action by clicking the Restore button next to the deleted message.

 Restore message